 Direct mail pieces should be easy to read and respond to.
 Color and copy are great ways to catch the eye of the recipient.
-Make sure to repeat the message on the envelope when they open the piece and make responding to it easy.
+Make sure to repeat the message on the envelope when they open the piece and make responding to it easily.
 Follow these guidelines to create a direct mail piece that gets a higher response rate.

 The DMPEA is a federal law that regulates the mailing of solicitations and direct mail pieces.
 It prohibits non-governmental firms from sending direct mail with misleading or deceptive claims or implying a connection with the federal government.
 It also sets strict rules about what types of direct mail can be sent to a recipient, and it makes it extremely difficult for marketing organizations to send mail without violating the law.
 If a direct mail piece violates DMPEA rules, it will be rejected as “non-mailable” and detained by the USPS until the violation is corrected.
 This means that marketers may face legal action and a large fine.